 College Basketball Best Bets: Three Man Weave’s 3 Top Picks for Friday

-The team logos in the table below represent each of the matchups that our college basketball staff is targeting from today’s slate of games.
+The team logos in the table below represent each of the matchups that Matt is targeting from Friday’s slate of games.
 Click the team logos for one the matchups below to navigate to a specific bet discussed in this article.

 |Specific bet recommendations come from the sportsbook offering preferred odds as of writing.
 Always shop for the best price using our NCAAB Odds page, which automatically surfaces the best lines for every game.|